Alloy N30 - UNS S20400

 - Almost complete freedom from chloride induced stress corrosion cracking.

 - High resistance to oxidation at elevated temperatures up to 1050°C.

 - Good resistance to acids such as nitric, phosphoric, sulfuric, and hydrochloric, as well as to alkalis makes possible the construction of thin structural parts of high heat transfer.

 N30 Stainless Steel offers significantly higher strength than Type 304 and potential for applications requiring good resistance to aqueous and atmospheric corrosion resistance combined with good toughness and economy.

 Stainless steels have served successfully in many structural components in the transportation industry.
-Bus space frames and bumpers take advantage of the excellent fabricability and high strength and toughness of stainless.
-Tensilized N30 Stainless Steel has been used in rapid transit structurals where the strength-to-weight ratio of up to three times that of carbon steel has improved operating efficiency.
-Rear frames of refrigerated trucks are easily welded and formed from N30 Stainless Steel, resulting in protective units that can withstand impact blows without cracking.
-Shipboard container structurals use stainless steel successfully because carbon steel becomes scuffed and rusts wherever the paint is damaged.
+Bus space frames and bumpers take advantage of the excellent fabricability, high strength, and toughness of this stainless steel.
+Tensilized N30 stainless steel has been used in rapid transit structures where the strength-to-weight ratio of up to three times that of carbon steel has improved operating efficiency.
+Rear frames of refrigerated trucks are easily welded and formed from N30 stainless steel resulting in protective units that can withstand impact blows without cracking.
+Shipboard container structures use this stainless steel successfully over carbon steel due to scuffing that inevitably rusts wherever the protective paint is damaged.

 ASME SA 240, ASTM A 240

 The typical properties listed can usually be provided in rounds, sheet, strip, plate, & custom forgings.
 We have the equipment to produce small quantities in special sizes to meet our customers’ specific needs.

 |Thickness in. (mm)||Annealing Temperature F (C)||Direction||Ultimate Tensile ksi (MPa)||Yield Strength ksi (MPa)||Elong. % in 2 in.||Hardness (Rockwell B)|